 Some signs from Asia that live shopping is primed for global growth:

-- In 2020, ecommerce giant Alibaba generated $7.5 billion in revenue in the first 30 minutes of their livestream shopping campaign on Taobao.
+In 2020, ecommerce giant Alibaba generated $7.5 billion in revenue in the first 30 minutes of their livestream commerce campaign on Taobao.

 Turning our focus to North America, live shopping may be just starting to catch fire, but it's hardly brand new.
 In 2020, live shopping generated $5.6B in the U.S. According to Coresight Research, that number is projected to grow as high as $25B by the end of 2023.